-2.0 Definitions of hate crime
+2.0 Definitions of Hate Crime

 Police and the Crown Prosecution Service have agreed a common definition of hate crime.
-A hate crime is "any criminal offence which is perceived, by the victim or any other person, to be motivated by hostility or prejudice based on a person's race or perceived race; religion or perceived religion; sexual orientation or perceived sexual orientation; disability or perceived disability; transgender identity or perceived transgender identity."
+A hate crime is ""Any criminal offence which is perceived by the victim or any other person, to be motivated by hostility or prejudice, based on a person's disability or perceived disability; race or perceived race; or religion or perceived religion; or sexual orientation or perceived sexual orientation or transgender identity or perceived transgender identity."